erikgall/eloquent-phpunit/readme.md

 #### Test your Laravel Eloquent model's and database schema

 This package was inspired by the Ruby on Rails world and the testing framework RSpec.
-The Ruby on Rails community (for the most part) write test for their model's attributes, relationships, database tables and table columns.
+The Ruby on Rails community (for the most part) write tests for their models in a way that they check the model's attributes, relationships, database table and columns settings (defaults, nullable, etc.).

 ## Table of Contents